 You will be required to supply your own:

-After this course, you can progress to the Advanced Diploma in Horticulture, Countryside or Arboriculture, Level 3 Landscape Design and Construction College Certificate, or an RHS Level 3 course if you achieve a Merit grade or above.
+After this course, you can progress to the Advanced Diploma in Countryside or Arboriculture, Level 3 Landscape Design and Construction College Certificate, or an RHS Level 3 course if you achieve a Merit grade or above.

 Derby College offers a range of one-day, weekend and evening courses relating to Horticulture as well as a wide range of other land-based topics - please see the Derby College Part-time Prospectus for a full list and details.